-- Carboplatin and paclitaxel † - Atezolizumab, carboplatin, and paclitaxel; OR - o Used as subsequent therapy in patients with a PS 0-1; AND - Used for one of the following: - > EGFR exon 19 deletion or exon 21 L858R mutation, EGFR S768I, L861Q, and/or G719X mutation, ALK rearrangement, or ROS1 rearrangement positive tumors AND patient received prior targeted therapy for those aberrations - > BRAF V600E mutation, NTRK1/2/3 gene fusion, MET exon 14 skipping mutation, or RET rearrangement positive tumors - ▶ PD-L1 expression positive (PD-L1 $\geq$ 1%) tumors that are negative for actionable molecular biomarkers\ after prior PD-1/PD-L1 inhibitor therapy but no prior platinum-containing chemotherapy; AND - Used in combination with one of the following: - > Carboplatin and paclitaxel in patients with contraindications\(\fomation\) to PD-1 or PD-L1 inhibitors - Atezolizumab, carboplatin, and paclitaxel (excluding use in patients who have received prior PD-1/PD-L1 inhibitor therapy), OR - Used as continuation maintenance therapy in patients who achieved tumor response or stable disease after first-line systemic therapy; AND - Used as a single agent (bevacizumab must have been included in patient's first-line regimen); OR - Used in combination with atezolizumab following a first-line atezolizumab/carboplatin/paclitaxel/bevacizumab regimen; OR - Used as continuation of therapy following disease progression on erlotinib with bevacizumab; AND - Patient has asymptomatic disease, symptomatic brain lesions, or symptomatic systemic limited progression; AND - Patient has T790M negative disease - \ Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2).
-If there is insufficient tissue to allow testing for all of EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2) repeat biopsy and/or plasma testing should be done.
-If these are not feasible, treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes. - ¥ Note: Contraindications for treatment with PD-1/PD-L1 inhibitors may include active or previously documented autoimmune disease and/or current use of immunosuppressive agents, and some oncogenic drivers (i.e., EGFR exon 19 deletion or exon 21 L858R, ALK rearrangements) have been shown to be associated with less benefit from PD-1/PD-L1 inhibitors.
+- Atezolizumab, carboplatin, and paclitaxel (excluding use in patients who have received prior PD-1/PD-L1 inhibitor therapy); OR - Used as continuation maintenance therapy in patients who achieved tumor response or stable disease after first-line systemic therapy; AND - Used as a single agent (bevacizumab must have been included in patient's first-line regimen); OR - Used in combination with atezolizumab following a first-line atezolizumab/carboplatin/paclitaxel/bevacizumab regimen; OR - Used as continuation of therapy following disease progression on erlotinib with bevacizumab; AND - Patient has asymptomatic disease, symptomatic brain lesions, or symptomatic systemic limited progression; AND - Patient has T790M negative disease

+Note: Actionable molecular genomic biomarkers include EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2).
+Complete genotyping for EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2), via biopsy and/or plasma testing.
+If a clinically actionable marker is found, it is reasonable to start therapy based on the identified marker.
+Treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes.

+¥ Note: Contraindications for treatment with PD-1/PD-L1 inhibitors may include active or previously documented autoimmune disease and/or current use of immunosuppressive agents, and some oncogenic drivers (i.e., EGFR exon 19 deletion or exon 21 L858R, ALK rearrangements) have been shown to be associated with less benefit from PD-1/PD-L1 inhibitors.

-Ovarian, Fallopian Tube, and Primary Peritoneal Cancer † ‡ Ф 1-7,14,32-35,53,100e,107e,113e,117e,163e
+Ovarian, Fallopian Tube, and Primary Peritoneal Cancer † ‡ Φ^{1-7,14,32-35,53,100e,107e,113e,117e,163e}